AnyLog-co/documentation/starting an anylog instance.md

-# Running an AnyLog instance and AnyLog commands
+# Starting an AnyLog Instance

 An AnyLog instance is initiated by calling AnyLog on the OS command line.
 Once an AnyLog instance is called, it presents the AnyLog command prompt.
 The command prompt allows to issue AnyLog commands.